DrSaadLa/R-Resources/TipsForRCodes.md

 </code>

-• create a script or program to store R commands;
+- create a script or program to store R commands;
-• use RStudio;
-• lay out the program with lots of spaces, indents and comments (using #);
-• be clear about what is wanted from the code: once that is done, stop;
-• test the program, line by line, as it is written;
-• use object names that mean something;

 - using clear and concise variable names
+- lay out the program with lots of spaces
+- Indentation
--  commenting code to explain its purpose,
+- Commenting code to explain its purpose, Use one or two `#` and stick to it
 - Avoiding duplicate code whenever possible.
-• try not to use attach (): if it is absolutely necessary, then use detach () immediately after finishing use of the dataframe;
+- Try not to use attach (): if it is absolutely necessary, then use detach () immediately after finishing use of the dataframe;
-• always look for an alternative to loops, although there may not be one.
+- Always look for an alternative to loops, although there may not be one.
+- be clear about what is wanted from the code: once that is done, stop
+- test the program, line by line, as it is written;